What is feline calicivirus?

 How is a calicivirus infection treated?

 Most cats with an uncomplicated calicivirus infection can be treated symptomatically at home.
 Your veterinarian may prescribe an eye medication to be applied topically if your cat has a purulent (green/yellow) eye discharge.
-Although viral infections do not respond to antibacterial drugs, broad spectrum antibacterial drugs (e.g., amoxicillin-clavulanic acid combination, brand name Clavamox®) may be prescribed in an effort to prevent secondary bacterial infections from complicating the disease, particularly in kittens.
+Although viral infections do not respond to antibacterial drugs, broad spectrum antibacterial drugs (e.g., amoxicillin-clavulanic acid,brand name Clavamox®, doxycycline or azithromycin) may be prescribed in an effort to prevent secondary bacterial infections from complicating the disease, particularly in kittens.

 Anti-inflammatory medication may be administered by your veterinarian (a one-time injection) to relieve symptoms of lameness.
 Cats that have persistent ulcers may benefit from treatments that support the immune system.